 It's worth noting that the *.zip is enclosed in single quotes.
 If you don't quote the statement, the shell will enlarge the wildcard character, resulting in a mistake.

 How to List the Zip File Contents together?

 Using the -l option to list the contents of a ZIP file:

 unzip -l filename.zip

-Unzip is a utility command that is used to list, test, and extract various compressed ZIP archives.
-The zip command is used to compress the files within the Linux operating system.
-Hence we have covered different operations related to unzip and understood how each varies depending on the usage of their command and wildcards.
+It is a commonly used command to list and extract compressed ZIP files.
+The zip command in Linux is used to compress the files.
+When someone sends you a zip file, then you can unzip the Linux file to see the content.
+Hence we have covered different operations related to unzip and tried to help you to understand how each command varies depending on the usage.